 - Analyzed patents of a Non Practicing Entity (NPE) and prepared arguments of invalidity.

 Ruriko previously worked as a legal and administrative assistant for a major Japanese automobile manufacturer and a major Japanese home manufacturer.
 She has vast experience working with legal documents and interfacing with Japanese clients.

 Ruriko received her Bachelor degree in English literature from Kwansei Gakuin University in Hyogo Japan.
 In her free time, she enjoys studying interior decorating and foreign cultures.

 Tobi has extensive experience litigating in patent related matters; prosecuting patent and trademark applications; negotiating intellectual property agreements, contracts and licenses; valuating intellectual property for the sale or purchase of portfolios and/or companies; and counseling clients on various other intellectual property matters.

-Tobi is admitted to practice before the United States Patent and Trademark Office (1999), and is a member of the California Bar (2000), the District of Columbia (2001) and Hawai’i (2012).
+Tobi is admitted to practice before the United States Patent and Trademark Office (1999), and is a member of the California Bar (2000).
 He received his J.D. from George Washington National Law Center (1999), and his B.S. in Electrical Engineering from Harvey Mudd College (1995).